Welcome to the Selling Your Screenplay script consultant page. If you’re looking for a professional analysis of your screenplay, we can help.

 Example Notes: If you would like to see some actual example notes you can find them here: Example 1, Example 2.
 The example notes are from two different readers on the same horror screenplay.
 In addition, I recorded a conversation between myself and the screenwriter after he received the notes.
 Click here to view our conversation.

-Bonus: If you get a grade of “Recommend” from one of our readers you will receive a free producer’s email/fax blast, ($159 value) a service that has helped numerous writers sell and option screenplays as well as get paid writing assignments.
+Bonus: If your screenplay gets a grade of "Recommend" from one of our readers you will receive a free producer's email/fax blast, ($159 value) a service that has helped numerous writers sell and option screenplays as well as get paid writing assignments.